A Passion for Culture

 Living in a Melting Pot

 Luckily, the TravelLatte home base is in the Dallas-Fort Worth Metroplex, a burgeoning complex of more than 50 cities and towns covering 13 counties in North Texas.
-It’s the fourth largest metropolitan area in the United States with more than 7-million people.
-And it’s growing at an alarming rate, having the highest year-over-year growth rate in the country in 2016.
+It’s the fourth largest metropolitan area in the United States with more than 7.5-million people, and it’s growing at an alarming rate, having the highest year-over-year growth rate in the country from 2016 through 2018.

-We consider ourselves lucky to be located here because, among those 7-million souls are nationalities from around the world.
+We consider ourselves lucky to be located here because, among those 7.5-million souls are nationalities from around the world.
 Truly, DFW is a melting pot spiced with every flavor of humanity.

 Celebrating Global Cultures